Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 ### application structure

-Vue doesn't enforce any kind of structure but you'll need to stay organized.
+Vue doesn't enforce any kind of structure but we all like to stay organized, right?

-If you use Vue CLI, it will create [this kind of structure](https://nuxtjs.org/guide/directory-structure):
+If you use Vue CLI, it will create this kind of structure:

 - vue.config.js `vue configuration`
 - 📁 src